spacelift-io/user-documentation/docs/concepts/worker-pools/kubernetes-workers.md

   ... rest of the pod spec
 ```

-Because the set of labels are unique for each run being processed, this can cause problems with systems like [Cilium](https://cilium.io/) that use Pod labels to determine the identity of each Pod, leading to your runs having networking issues.
+Because the set of labels are unique for each run being processed, this can cause problems with systems like [Cilium](https://cilium.io/) that use pod labels to determine the identity of each pod, leading to your runs having networking issues.
 If you are using a system like this, you may want to exclude the `workers.spacelift.io/*` labels from being used to determine network identity.